Random musings about my experience travelling to Zimbabwe

 Nigerian must continuously fight for democracy and retain the right to ‘hire and fire’.
 We must hold people in power accountable at all times including the CBN governor who should implement FX policies that ensure a less volatile and stable currency.

 People in power should seek to diversify the economy and boost export related trades that contribute to improving the reserve position and reduce budget deficit.
 This is a long term strategy that I very much believe is achievable.
+Also, the airport and select nationalized assets should be considered for privatization.

 Oh and by the way, and by African standard, the roads were good and safe to travel at night.
 I mean, I dare not take a night bus in my country but I conveniently took it in Zimbabwe (Harare to Victoria Falls).
 I guess Zimbabwe ranks higher than Nigeria (& any other country in Africa) in terms of globally preferred Africa tourist destination (if any such ranking exist).
 Are we still asking if there is something to learn??!.